In This Article

 Price: $20 per year (follow Adventure Alan’s link and get 20% off). - Google Maps of Appalachian Trail

 Price: The app itself is free but you must pay for the trail contents, either by section (there are nine total) or for slightly less money ($60) you can buy the entire trail as a bundle (recommended).
 One big plus is that updates are free forever.
 The approach trail is included for free so you can play with it to see how the app works before you decide to purchase.
-Note that there is usually one or two significant sales (20-25% off) each year so if you are planning ahead, monitor the FB groups to hear about these sales. - Hanover (NH) and Norwich (VT) Appalachian Trail Hiker’s Guide
+Note that there is usually one or two significant sales (20-25% off) each year so if you are planning ahead, monitor the FB groups or signup for their newsletter to hear about these sales. - Hanover (NH) and Norwich (VT) Appalachian Trail Hiker’s Guide

-Price: The app and data are free so no harm in giving it a try. - National Geographic – Trails Illustrated Appalachian Trail and Wall maps
+- National Geographic – Trails Illustrated Appalachian Trail and Wall maps

 Price: 13 A.T. section maps @ $14.95 each or the complete bundle for $149.95; wall map of the entire trail for $16.95. - Noam Gal’s offline maps for use with the Backcountry Navigator or OruxMaps apps.

-Price: $4.99 - Postholer Appalachian Trail Pocket Maps and Trail GPS App
+- Postholer Appalachian Trail Pocket Maps and Trail GPS App

-Price: The Android app and trails is $9.99; there are three paper map volumes – southern A.T. ($32.86), central A.T. ($30.98), and northern A.T. ($32.86) - Postholer interactive Google Maps trail map
+Price: The Android app and trails is $9.99; there are three paper map volumes – southern A.T. ($32.86), central A.T. ($30.98), and northern A.T. ($32.86) - Postholer interactive Google Maps trail map lets you toggle various points of interest (mile markers, roads, resupply points, weather, fire info, terrain, and cellular coverage).

 - Postholer Wall app is designed to communicate trail information in a very timely manner.
 Features include: Water Reports (send water reports while you’re standing at the source), Trail Reports (send a trail report so the folks who maintain the trail can respond promptly), and Trail Chatter (find out what your hiking buddies are up to, regardless of their place on the trail).